 Some hustlers find work through social media, and that’s something else you can automate.
-These posts on Hootsuite and Pro Communicator link to several tools that can help you track keywords across Facebook, Twitter, Instagram, Pinterest, LinkedIn, and more.
+This post on Hootsuite links to several tools that can help you track keywords across Facebook, Twitter, Instagram, Pinterest, LinkedIn, and more.

 Social media moves fast, so you will likely want to keep a close eye on mentions of the topics you’re interested in.